sspbond007/JSAlertView/README.md

     }];

 JSAlertView can be used for any iOS version without any worry for support for UIAlertView in any iOS version.

+#Use it
+Add pod 'JSAlertView' to your Podfile or copy 'JSAlertView.h' and 'JSAlertView.m' in your project.